-“Well done, grandson.”
-The old Malfoy said.
+“Well done, Grandson,” the old Malfoy voiced with pride.
 “I saw that you made amends.
 It felt good didn’t it?”

-“I suppose.”
-He took in a deep breath.
+“I suppose,” Draco took in a deep breath and exhaled.
 “I can’t possibly forgive everything in one day, you understand.
 It’s not at all possible with everything… but I do feel as though a burden has been lifted, if only slightly.”
-He said honestly.

 Draco picked up on the slight change in subjects.
 “What are you referring to exactly?”